puppetlabs/puppet-docs/source/pe/3.2/orchestration_invoke_cli.markdown

 [actions]: ./orchestration_actions.html

 Orchestration actions are invoked with either the general purpose `rpc` subcommand or one of the special-purpose subcommands.
-Note that _unless you specify a filter,_ orchestration commands will be run on **every server in your Puppet Enterprise deployment;** make sure you know what will happen before confirming any potentially disruptive commands.
+Note that _unless you specify a filter,_ orchestration commands will be run on **every server in your Puppet Enterprise deployment**; make sure you know what will happen before confirming any potentially disruptive commands.
 For more info on filters, [see "Filtering Actions" below.](#filtering-actions)

 ### The `rpc` Subcommand

 The most useful subcommand is `mco rpc`.
-This is **the general purpose orchestration client,** which can invoke actions from **any** MCollective agent plugin.
+This is **the general purpose orchestration client**, which can invoke actions from **any** MCollective agent plugin.
 [See "List of Built-In Actions" for more information about agent plugins.][actions]

 **Example:**